“Tori, can you demonstrate Triangle for the rest of the class?” she asked. And, I felt a glow of pride at the request.

 It’s easy to blame the yoga.
 You go into class.
 You’re working hard.
 You’re doing everything the instructor is asking of you to do, to the best of your ability.
 It’s a normal day in the hot room – sweaty, bright, and challenging.
 And then…it happens.
 A pop, a click, and suddenly, you are in pain.
 READ MORE

-So often I hear students sigh as they walk into the studio, kicking off their shoes and smiling an exasperated smile as they check in, only to finally declare, “I haven’t been here in 4 weeks!
-This is going to be rough,” as they then head into the hot room to set up their mat.
-READ MORE
+So often I have listened to students sigh as they step on their mat, smiling an exasperated smile as they check in for class, only to finally declare, “I haven’t been in class in 4 weeks!
+This is going to be rough.”

 I am not the same as when I started and neither are you.
 You might have started yesterday, courageously unrolling your mat and stepping upon it for the first time, or 15 years ago, a seasoned veteran to the practice, and I can say the same of either one of you.
 You have changed.
 For the better?
 Yes.
 READ MORE